nabilshadman/openmp-adaptive-quadrature/README.md

 # 1. Parallel Implementations of Adaptive Quadrature using OpenMP
-The goal of this project is to implement two versions of a divide-and-conquer algorithm in OpenMP.
+The goal of this project is to implement two versions of a divide-and-conquer algorithm in **OpenMP**.

 We are provided with two codes which implement the same algorithm in two different ways.
 The
-algorithm is an adaptive quadrature method that computes the integral of a function on a closed
+algorithm is an **adaptive quadrature** method that computes the integral of a function on a closed
 interval using a divide-and-conquer method.
 The algorithm starts by applying two quadrature
 rules (3-point and 5-point  Simpson’s rules) to the whole interval.
 If the difference between
 the integral estimates from the two rules is small enough (or the interval is too short),